 - reducing equipment available to reduce the amount that needs to be cleaned

-Find out more about what you can do to work safely and protect people during coronavirus.
+Find out more about what you can do to keep working safely to reduce the risk of transmission.

 Your usual cleaning products should be effective.
 If you change your usual regime then check that products are suitable for the surface and environment.
 Clean cloths and other reusable cleaning products in soap and water after use.